Nekmo/dirhunt/docs/usage.rst

 Find directories
 ----------------
-You can define one or more urls, from the same domain or different.
-It is better if you put urls with complete routes.
+You can define one or more urls/domains, from the same domain or different.
+It is better if you put urls with complete paths.
 This way Dirhunt will have easier to find directories.

 .. code::